Your Wedding Ceremony

 - a blessing for you as a couple with a willow wand, or by the sprinkling of flower petals or rice; or other special blessings or prayers of blessing.

 - the creation of a minister’s address – traditionally this would be a short talk specifically to the couple.
 Sometimes couples ask me for something more general, perhaps thought-provoking, perhaps entertaining, to provide an interlude during the ceremony.
-Here are links to some examples: The Wedding Charge, The Wedding at Cana, Rites of Passage.
-These examples were composed for more formal weddings but if the setting is less formal I can do something more spontaneous.
+Examples of titles of these are The Wedding Charge, The Wedding at Cana, Rites of Passage.
+These were composed for more formal weddings but if the setting is less formal I can do something more spontaneous.
 I would stress that each ‘address’ is created specifically for the couple and the day;

 - the inclusion of a procession with musical instruments, drums and flags including the guests before or after the ceremony (perhaps more appropriate out of doors!)